hay/audio2text/README.md

 # audio2text
-> Utility wrappers for Whispercpp and other speech-to-text utilities
+> Python command line utility wrappers for Whispercpp and other speech-to-text utilities

 ## Install
 1. You need to have a working executable version of [whisper.cpp](https://github.com/ggerganov/whisper.cpp),